0928166/Project-5-6/README.md

 Code related items will be placed in 'Code'.
 All documentation will be placed in 'Documentation'

-Please don't push code to main before it has been review.
+Please don't push code to main before it has been reviewed.
 Documentation can be pushed without prior checks unless you are replacing a document entirely